Bananakitten/Bananakitten/README.md

 - 👋 Hi, I’m @ezinneaniugbo
-- 👀 I’m interested in Data analysis
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Tableau
-- 💞️ I’m looking to collaborate on any Data analysis project
+- 💞️ I’m looking to collaborate on any DS/DA project
 - 📫 How to reach me ezinneaniugbo@gmail.com

 <!---